kevinjacob2001/kevinjacob2001/README.md

 ## Education 📚

-- Studying Bachelor's in Computer Science engnineering from Mar Baselios College of Engineering and Technology.
+- Completed Bachelor's in Computer Science engnineering from Mar Baselios College of Engineering and Technology.

 - 📫 Reach out to me at: kevinjacob2001@gmail.com